iossifovlab/gpf/userdocs/administration/getting_started.rst

 For the phenotype columns to be in the Genotype Browser table preview or download file, they have to be present in the ``preview_columns`` or the ``download_columns`` in the Genotype Browser configuration.
-Add this in the genotype section:
+Add this in the genotype_browser section:

 .. code::